 ENGG1600 – Sustainable Energy: the Australian Setting.

-With Elon Musk building the world’s biggest battery in South Australia while Scott Morrison passes a lump of coal around parliament, all while one of the biggest icebergs IN RECORDED HISTORY just broke from its moorings in the Antarctic and power prices continue to rise, this elective should be of interest to anyone from any discipline with a keen sense of impending doom.
+With Elon Musk having built the world’s biggest battery in South Australia while Scott Morrison passes a lump of coal around parliament, all while one of the biggest icebergs IN RECORDED HISTORY broke from their moorings in the Antarctic and power prices continue to rise, this elective should be of interest to anyone from any discipline with a keen sense of impending doom.